sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 #### item

 *Object* *optional*.
-Item within the ItemScheme (if the resource is a CategoryScheme, ConceptScheme, Codelist, AgencyScheme, DataProviderScheme, DataConsumerSchemes, OrganisationUnitSchemes or ReportingTaxonomy.
+Item within the ItemScheme (if the resource is a CategoryScheme, ConceptScheme, Codelist, AgencyScheme, DataProviderScheme, DataConsumerScheme, OrganisationUnitScheme and ReportingTaxonomy).

 * id - *String*.
 Identifier for the item.
 * name - *Object* *optional*.
 A list of human-readable localised *[names](#name)* of the item.